Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Results

 As for the dependency on filter size, as $\Delta$ increases, the relative importance of Reynolds stress increases: See \cref{fig: norm sgd components} for examples from Cases K3 ($\tau_{xx}$) and R3 ($J_z$).
 Finally, note that the relative importance of these three components might depend on the flow itself.
-For example, in 3~km-resolution regional simulations of the tropics, \citeA{sun2022quantifying} found that the vertical (horizontal) flux of the SGS zonal momentum is dominated by the Reynolds (Leonard) stress, which was attributed to the substantial differences of the filtered vertical wind and the filtered zonal or meridional winds.
+For example, in 3~km-resolution regional simulations of the tropics, \citeA{sun2023quantifying} found that the vertical (horizontal) flux of the SGS zonal momentum is dominated by the Reynolds (Leonard) stress, which was attributed to the substantial differences of the filtered vertical wind and the filtered zonal or meridional winds.

 The above analyses further explain the strong dependency of the diagnosed ``true'' SGS flux and the discovered closures on the filter type and size.
 These analyses also show that depending on the filter type/size, the Reynolds stress may not be the only component of the SGS flux that needs to be parameterized.
-In fact, the Leonard and cross stresses might be even larger and have to be included in the calculation of the total SGS flux and in the closure.
-Needless to say, these sensitivities have major implications for the ``true'' SGS flux that is fed into the RVM or any equation-discovery algorithm (and more broadly, any ML algorithm).
+In fact, the Leonard and cross stresses might be even larger and have to be included in the calculation of the total SGS flux and in the closure. \KJ{Thus, there is no unique way to quantify the SGS fluxes, and} these sensitivities have major implications for the ``true'' SGS flux that is fed into the RVM or any equation-discovery algorithm (and more broadly, any ML algorithm). \KJ{Needless to say, these sensitivities have major impacts on the choices to make for developing data-driven closures in real-world applications (see item (f) in the next section).}